giordi91/giordi91.github.io/content/post/spirvFloat3.md

 layout (set=1,binding=0) buffer vertices
 ```

-What he meant was the right memory layout!
-As an example:
+What I failed to understand was that it should have the right memory layout in the layout block.
+As an example the blow forces a scalar layout:

 ```glsl
 layout (scalar, set=1, binding=0)
 ```

-This is one of those moments when you realize you completely missed knowledge of whole set of features of the API!
+This is one of those moments when you realize you have missing knowledge of whole set of features of the API!
 So back to reading the docs.
 I found some interesting links to look at:

 * {{<target-blank "VK 1.2 layout offset and aligments" "https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/chap14.html#interfaces-resources-layout">}}